SmartGreenhouse-PC/ClientDesktop/README.md

-# ClientDesktop
+# Greenhouse Client Desktop Application
+This repository contains the code for the Greenhouse Desktop application.

+## Deployment instruction
-To follow this deployment option you must have installed on your host:
+To deploy the application you must have installed on your host:

 - the 11 version of the openjdk: [https://openjdk.org/](https://openjdk.org/)
 - Gradle: [https://gradle.org/](https://gradle.org/)